 LL.M Seminar 987 | 2 credit hours

-This seminar, for graduate fellows in the Leadership and Advocacy for Women in Africa (LAWA) Program, provides students with the opportunity to enhance their legal research, writing and public speaking skills in connection with a major research paper to be finalized in the spring semester.
-Each student focuses on a specific women's human rights issue within that student's country of origin, analyzes the domestic legal framework in light of international human rights standards, and proposes recommendations for law reform using international and regional human rights mechanisms.
-The students prepare a detailed outline and bibliography in the fall semester, leading to a major legal research paper during the spring semester.
-They also prepare a public presentation on their topic, which they present to various audiences, including at a Congressional Briefing on Capitol Hill in the spring.
+This seminar, for graduate fellows in the Leadership and Advocacy for Women in Africa (LAWA) Program, provides students with the opportunity to enhance their legal research and writing skills in connection with a major research paper to be finalized in the spring semester.
+Each student focuses on a specific women's human rights issue within that student's country of origin, analyzes the domestic legal framework in light of international human rights standards, and proposes recommendations for both legal and other types of remedies using international and regional human rights mechanisms.
+The students begin with a topic, and from there develop a topic statement, a thesis, a thesis statement, a skeletal and detailed outline and an introduction to their paper.
+Students undertake intensive research into their theses, and also develop a bibliography.
+This class lays the groundwork for students to write a major legal research paper during the spring semester.

 Enrollment in this course is limited to LAWA Fellows.